JosephP2491/Country-Facts/README.md

 # Country-Facts
-Want the basic facts of a country?
-Just type the name of the country in, press the button, and get the facts!
+My project allows you to type in the name of any current country, press the button and get all of its basic info like land size, capital, continent, and population.
+My project is useful for geographical, sorting, education, or even entertainment purposes, as the information can be used for a variety of different purposes.